Austin’s Provider of Alopecia Areata Treatment

 Symptoms of Alopecia Areata

 Alopecia areata is characterized by hair loss over the body, typically in patchy circular formations.
-This is caused by your body’s immune system attacking your own hair follicles, shrinking them and drastically slowing production of hair, leading to baldness when production stops.
+This is caused by your body’s immune system attacking your own hair follicles, shrinking them and drastically slowing the production of hair, leading to baldness when production stops.
 These bald patches usually don’t itch, but they can be embarrassing and create anxiety regarding one’s appearance.

 Alopecia is a polygenic disease, meaning that several genes from both parents must be inherited for the disease to be passed on.
 This makes it unlikely that you’ll pass the condition on to your children, which comes as a relief to many patients.
 There are three widely known forms of alopecia areata, including: